 Features of version 1.4:

-QuaDRiGa is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+QuaDRiGa is free software: you can redistribute it and/or modify it under the terms of the Software License for The QuaDRiGa Channel Model.
 The details can be seen below.
 Please free to contact us for technical requests under: QuaDRiGa team.